Generative Modeling of Neural Dynamics via Latent Stochastic Differential Equations: Methods

-So far we have described a general framework for modeling the latent dynamics of a neural system from empirical observations.
+So far, we have described a general framework for modeling the latent dynamics of a neural system from empirical observations.
 This framework allows us to leverage almost arbitrary differentiable functions to model the drift and diffusion terms of an SDE.
 A natural choice would be to use a neural SDE to act as the generative model because of their universal approximation properties.
-However, this comes at the cost of efficiency and interpetability.
+However, this comes at the cost of efficiency and interpretability.

 An alternative option, is to leverage prior models proposed in the literature and use neural networks either to approximate their parameters or to augment their dynamics.
-Such hybrid models can improve sample-efficiency, generalization performance and, are easier to interpret in comparison to models that rely only on neural networks~\cite{rackauckas2020universal,elgazzar2024universal}.
+Such hybrid models can improve sample-efficiency and generalization performance, and are easier to interpret in comparison to models that rely only on neural networks~\cite{rackauckas2020universal,elgazzar2024universal}.

 In this section, we detail a specific instantiation of the framework which combines a well-understood dynamical system and neural networks to obtain an expressive, interpretable and parameter-efficient generative model of neural population dynamics.
+Furthermore, we describe how such models can be linked to neurobehavioral data via the specification of appropriate forward models.

-\subsection{Stochastic nonlinear coupled oscillators}
+\subsubsection{Stochastic nonlinear coupled oscillators}

 A well-known class of models that are used to study several biological and physical systems are coupled oscillators.
 Coupled oscillators provide a rich yet simplified language for studying complex interactions in systems exhibiting emergent behavior such as synchronization, pattern formation and phase transitions~\cite{winfree1980geometry}.